-Flipt is built and delivered as a single standalone Linux binary.
-Head to the Installation section for more details.
+Flipt is built and delivered as a single standalone binary.
+Head to the Self Hosted section for more details.

 Running Flipt with the default configuration is a great way to get to grips with using it.
 However, the default settings have some limitations which might make it impractical in a production environment.
-This guide will explore some Flipt deployment configurations for increased scalability and reliability.
+This guide explores some deployment configurations for increased scalability and reliability.

 Defaults